what we do

 Imaginal research, on the other hand, uses imaginal tools to study a wide variety of phenomena, ranging from mental health to physical illness, literature to music, religion to commerce.
 At its essence, such research establishes the imaginal as a legitimate means of creating or discovering knowledge.

 There are many sources of imaginal knowing, methods by which researchers can access the subtle knowledge of psyche.
 Each of these modes can be both topics of research — as described above — as well means of conducting research.
-For instance, one might study the history and techniques of shamanic journeying, or one might use shamanic journeying to research the nature of the trickster archetype.
+For instance, one might study the history and techniques of shamanic journeying, or one might use shamanic-type journeying to research the nature of the trickster archetype.

 Sources of imaginal knowing include: